aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 `pedometer.rb` allows our app to respond to HTTP requests for each of our routes.
-Each route either retrieves data from, or stores data to, the file system through `Upload`, and then renders a view or redirects.
-The instance variables instantiated in our routes will be used directly in our views.
+Each route's code block either retrieves data from, or stores data to, the file system through `Upload`, and then renders a view or redirects.
+The instance variables instantiated will be used directly in our views.
 The views simply display the data and aren't the focus of our app, so we we'll leave the code for them out of this chapter.

 Let's look at each of the routes in `pedometer.rb` individually.

 ### get '/uploads'

 Navigating to `http://localhost:4567/uploads` sends an HTTP GET request to our app, triggering our `get '/uploads'` code.
-The route runs the pipeline for all of the uploads in the file system and renders the `uploads` view, which displays a list of the uploads, and a form to submit new uploads.
-If an error parameter is included, the route will create an error string, and the `uploads` view will display the error.
+The code runs the pipeline for all of the uploads in the file system and renders the `uploads` view, which displays a list of the uploads, and a form to submit new uploads.
+If an error parameter is included, an error string is created, and the `uploads` view will display the error.

 ### get '/upload/*'

 Clicking the **Detail** link for each upload sends an HTTP GET to `/upload` with the file path for that upload.
-The route code runs the pipeline and renders the `upload` view.
-The view displays the details of the upload, including the charts, which are creating using a JavaScript library called HighCharts.
+The pipeline runs, and the `upload` view is rendered.
+The view displays the details of the upload, including the charts, which are created using a JavaScript library called HighCharts.

 ### post '/create'

 Our final route, an HTTP POST to `create`, is called when a user submits the form in the `uploads` view.
-The route creates a new `Upload`, using the `params` hash to grab the values input by the user through the form, and redirects back to `/uploads`.
+The code block creates a new `Upload`, using the `params` hash to grab the values input by the user through the form, and redirects back to `/uploads`.
 If an error occurs in the creation process, the redirect to `/uploads` includes an error parameter to let the user know that something went wrong.

 # A Fully Functional App